Analysis | The tide has turned against the Russia apologists — and the neutrals

 The Gallup poll also showed a post-Cold War record 85 percent of Americans viewed Russia unfavorably, while just 15 percent viewed it favorably — down from around one-third early in Trump’s tenure.

-The same poll showed clear majorities of both Republicans (56 percent) and Democrats (61 percent) saying that the situation in Ukraine constituted a “critical” threat to the vital interests of the United States.
+The same poll showed clear majorities of both Republicans (56 percent) and Democrats (61 percent) saying the situation in Ukraine constituted a “critical” threat to the vital interests of the United States.
 And Republicans were actually more likely to see Russia’s military power, overall, as a critical threat — 72 percent.
-And this, again, was before the invasion.
+This, again, was before the invasion.

 You see these numbers — along with the images out of Ukraine — and you begin to see why some have developed buyer’s remorse about downplaying Putin’s nefariousness and/or Russia’s threat.

 Fox News hosts and others who cast U.S. intelligence on the imminent Russian invasion as dubious or even an elaborate ruse have reverted to decrying the thing they suggested might be a hoax.
-Carlson has acknowledged that the piddling “border dispute” spearheaded by the not-necessarily-a-bad-guy Putin which was of no concern to us is now worthy of sanctions amid a potential “world war.”
+Carlson has acknowledged that the piddling “border dispute” spearheaded by the not-necessarily-a-bad-guy Putin, which was of no concern to us, is now worthy of sanctions amid a potential “world war.”
 Former Trump secretary of state Mike Pompeo went full Russia hawk days after echoing Trump’s praise for Putin’s formidability and saying he had “enormous respect” for Putin.
-Even Trump, after praising Putin’s strategy in the run-up to the invasion and declining to warn him off it, on Friday suggestively alluded going further than sanctions.
+Even Trump, after praising Putin’s strategy in the run-up to the invasion and declining to warn him off it, on Friday alluded going further than sanctions.
 “There are things you can do that could be very powerful if you want to get it ended,” Trump said, while declining to get into specifics for some reason.

 Exactly how this manifests itself moving forward in the still-nascent war remains to be seen.
-It’s possible to think the United States has plenty at stake and that Russia is the bad guy without supporting the most extreme measures in response.
-But what’s evident is that Americans of all stripes now believe we have something at stake and that Putin and Russia are the bad guys.
+It’s possible to think that the United States has plenty at stake and that Russia is the bad guy without supporting the most extreme measures in response.
+But what’s evident is that Americans of all stripes now believe that we have something at stake and that Putin and Russia are the bad guys.

 That was a pretty likely conclusion for anyone who was paying attention as of early last week, with Russia having an estimated 190,000 troops on the border; even if an invasion weren’t as imminent as it turned out to be, these were the tactics of a bully.
 But the official narrative had to be questioned, because Trump spent five years assuring everyone that any anti-Russia narrative was a personal attack against him and his supporters.
 It was questioned, and then the question was answered pretty emphatically, with an assist from Putin himself.